loopdash/loopdash/src/glossary/fluid-layout.md

 title: Fluid layout - Loopdash
 h1: Fluid layout
 h2: What does it mean?
-summary: A fluid layout in WordPress is a responsive design technique that allows the website to adjust its content and layout dynamically based on the screen size and resolution of the device being used to view it.
+description: A fluid layout in WordPress is a responsive design technique that allows the website to adjust its content and layout dynamically based on the screen size and resolution of the device being used to view it.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly